Cyber incident recovery: Be prepared, be fast and be agile

 We’re used to planning for natural catastrophes.
 While their paths are random, we usually know what the effect of the potential damage will be.
 We can adequately prepare to mitigate the effects through necessary resiliency programs.
 With natural events, we see where and what the damage is, we know when it occurred and we know who’s impacted by it.
 Classic methods have evolved with software-defined resiliency capability to enable assured recovery.

-When these cyber incidents occur, the disaster recovery process can be frenetic.
+When these cyber incidents occur, the disaster recovery (DR) process can be frenetic.
 Recovering from a pervasive event becomes an all-hands-on-deck affair.
 Your most skilled, knowledgeable and dedicated staff scramble to find, fix and recover from the attack.

 Given the widespread risk possibilities, building a comprehensive cyber resiliency program requires a cross-competency of network, security and resiliency skills.
 A cyber resiliency assessment can provide a roadmap for readiness to recover and lead to auditable testing scenarios.